A contribution for the Sierra Leone Peace Museum Memorial, as described by the artist:

 Memorial Garden:

 The Sierra Leone Truth and Reconciliation Commission noted the importance of memorials as a form of symbolic reparation to the conflict’s victims.
-The Sierra Leone Peace Museum Memorial Garden will be a quiet space next to the Museum that will honour those who suffered.
+The Sierra Leone Peace Museum Memorial Garden is a quiet space next to the Museum that honours those who suffered.
 The Peace Museum launched a public competition for the design of the memorial in 2011, and winners were announced in May of 2012.
 The Judges then created a final design which included the best features from the competition submissions.
-Outstanding tasks include implementing the final design.

 Archives and Law Library:

-The Museum’s archive will provide a detailed and thorough resource for research into Sierra Leone’s conflict.
-Students, academics, journalists and the public will have access to many records, including the public records of the Special Court for Sierra Leone, the Truth and Reconciliation Commission, and possibly the National Commission for Disarament, Demobilization and Reintegration.
-The law library will contain a paper and an electronic copy of the Court’s public records and the holdings of the SCSL library.
+The Museum’s archive provides a detailed and thorough resource for research into Sierra Leone’s conflict.
+Students, academics, journalists and the public will have access to many records, including the public records of the Special Court for Sierra Leone, the Truth and Reconciliation Commission, and the National Commission for Disarament, Demobilization and Reintegration.
+The law library contains a paper and an electronic copy of the Court’s public records and the holdings of the SCSL library.

 Training Facility:

 The SCSL conducted many training courses with national judicial institutions and generated training materials as a result.
-A multi-purpose room in the museum will store these materials and allow training courses to use them on-site so that the expertise of the Court’s staff continues to be transmitted to national institutions.
+A multi-purpose room in the museum stores these materials and allows training courses to use them on-site so that the expertise of the Court’s staff continues to be transmitted to national institutions.
 The room can also be used for activities with school children visiting the museum and will double as an auditorium for cultural events, film screenings, and guest speakers.

 Substantial effort is being made by many actors in Sierra Leone to enhance and entrench the respect for human rights within national culture and institutions.
-The Sierra Leone Peace Museum will substantially contribute to this work.
-As a place of memory it will have the responsibility to use the past to promote understanding of the present.
-Through exhibits, education, training and outreach, the Museum will advance the culture of human rights in Sierra Leone and strengthen the capacity of the national judiciary to promote good governance and a just society.
+The Sierra Leone Peace Museum substantially contributes to this work.
+As a place of memory it has the responsibility to use the past to promote understanding of the present.
+Through exhibits, education, training and outreach, the Museum aims to advance the culture of human rights in Sierra Leone and to strengthen the capacity of the national judiciary to promote good governance and a just society.

 Please read the UNDP Peacebuilding Fund project factsheet for more information.